-On September 12, 2019 the Company entered the Bridge Loan facility for up to \$6,000 with a private lender.
-The Bridge Loan consists of two tranches of \$3,000, with the first having been received and the second being conditional upon the mutual agreement of the parties.
-The Bridge Loan bears interest at 10%, payable annually or on repayment of the principal, and has a term of one year from the date of advancement (the "Maturity Date"), however, can be repaid without penalty at any time after 90 days of advancement at the discretion of the Company.
+In September 2019, the Company entered the Bridge Loan facility for \$3,000 which incurred interest at 10%, payable annually or on repayment of the principal, and had a term of one year from the date of advancement (the "Maturity Date"), however, could be repaid without penalty at any time after 90 days of advancement at the discretion of the Company.
 The Bridge Loan is secured by a first charge general security agreement over all of the Company's present and future assets.